pedroter7/mynote/README.md

 ## How to

-Just clone/download this repository's Master branch and run the install.sh script.
-Other option is to run manually meson and ninja commands. **If you change the prefix variable, remember to change the desktop entry too.**
+- Clone/download this repository.
+- Run install.sh or, if you want to change the building parameters, you can manually execute meson and ninja;
-The build-run.sh script is a shortcut to install a debug version to a directory called \_\_build.
+- If you want just a debug version, there is a shortcut script called build-run.sh that will build MyNote to a directory called \_\_build and run the built executable.

 # Copying

 MyNote is licensed under the [GNU General Public License v3.0](https://opensource.org/licenses/GPL-3.0)